szcf-weiya/fRLR/README.md

 }
 ```

 However, it is not efficient in that situation.
 Due to the same variables, there are some same calculations among different regressions.
-In order to reduce the cost of computation, I write this `fRLR` package.
+In order to reduce the cost of computation, I write this `fRLR` package which avoiding to repeat the same calculations.
+See more details in my [blog](https://stats.hohoweiya.xyz//regression/2017/09/26/An-R-Package-Fit-Repeated-Linear-Regressions/), where I present the whole mathematical formula.

 Let me take a simulation example to show how to use this R package.